1jour1vin

 Wine rated (2023 guide) 94/100

-Rated Recommended
+Rated: Recommended

-A complex and beautifully balanced Châteauneuf for this difficult vintage, with a wide spectrum of fruit aromas ranging from ripe cherry to wild blackberry, as well as wild herbs and summer flowers.
+A complex and beautifully balanced Châteauneuf for this challenging vintage, with a wide range of fruit aromas ranging from ripe cherry to wild blackberry, as well as wild herbs and summer flowers.
 It is barely full-bodied thanks to its mineral freshness and crisp tannins.
 A blend of 80% Grenache, 10% Mourvèdre, 5% Syrah, and 5% Vacarese.
 Made from biodynamically grown grapes certified by Demeter.
 Enjoy now or cellar.

 Jeb Dunnuck